alextesy/alexstocks/docs/TESTING.md

 # Testing Guide

-This document describes the testing setup and strategy for the Market Pulse project.
+This document describes the testing setup and strategy for the AlexStocks project.

 ## Test Structure